What is the CONP?

 - The Ethics and Governance Committee supports the CONP Portal and operations through the development of best practice resources to facilitate Open Science research, sharing, and publication.

 - The Communications Committee focuses on promoting the work of the CONP and Open Science via social media and online forums.

-- The Publishing Committee aims to deliver the innovative new publishing platform, NeuroLibre, and generally promote the value of rich, comprehensive, living publications as open and reproducible alternatives to traditional papers.
+- The Publishing Committee has created and developed the innovative new publishing platform, NeuroLibre, and generally promotes the value of rich, comprehensive, living publications as open and reproducible alternatives to traditional papers.